pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 expected in Spring, 2016.
 See the `NOAA ESRL HRRR page
 <http://rapidrefresh.noaa.gov/hrrr/>`_ for more information.
 Use the
 RAP, among others, if you want forecasts for less than 24 hours.
+The RAP model covers most of North America.

 .. ipython:: python